RACER Buyer's Guide

 All sales are as-is, and subject to the terms and conditions of a mutually agreeable Purchase and Sale Agreement.
 RACER will require a separate Environmental Easement and Use Restriction Agreement for most of its Properties.

-Can RACER sell or lease a Property before the cleanup of environmental media has been finished?
+Can RACER sell a Property before the cleanup of environmental media has been finished?

 Can a purchaser conduct its own cleanup of environmental media using RACER funding?